root4loot/screener/README.md

 - **Certificate Error Handling**: Includes an option to ignore SSL certificate errors, useful for testing environments.
 - **HTTP/2 Control**: Allows disabling HTTP/2, offering compatibility with different server configurations.
 - **Custom User-Agent**: Enables setting a custom user-agent for requests, allowing simulation of different browsers or devices.
+- **URL in Image**: Optionally includes the URL in the captured image, providing context and reference directly in the screenshot.

 ## Installation